 But obviously, there were lots of empty staterooms.

 Well, possibly because this was just three years after another Costa ship (The Concordia, for which the class of ship was named) capsized in a disaster off Italy.

-And possibly because this was about the lest ship to sail across the Atlantic for the season.
+And possibly because this was about the last ship to sail across the Atlantic for the season.